dylanjameswagner/Advanced-Theme/README.md

 ## Purpose

-Extends the Basic theme.
-Intended as more robust starting point for developers new to WordPress.
-Custom development with Advanced begins with merging Advanced into Basic.
-However it is maintained as a child theme.
+Intended as robust starting point for developers new to WordPress.
+Builds on the functionailty of Basic.

+Maintained as a child theme, however, custom development with Advanced begins by merging Advanced into Basic.

 ## Demo
 <!--[dylanjameswagner.com/wordpress](http://dylanjameswagner.com/wordpress/)-->